Shurface123/Shurface123/README.md

 - 💞️ I’m looking to collaborate on open-source projects, especially in education, health, or fitness tech.
 - 📫 How to reach me: [lovelacejohnkwakubaidoo@gmail.com] | [www.linkedin.com/in/lovelace-john-kwaku-baidoo-771337356]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once built and still build an elitefit gym planning app for a fictional brand to test real-life project workflows—nerdy but fun!
+- ⚡ Fun fact: I once built and still building an Elitefit Gym website for a fictional brand to test real-life project workflows—nerdy but fun!

 <!---